 The Villas at Disney's Grand Floridian Resort & Spa

-This new Disney Vacation Club property is scheduled to open in the fall of 2013.
+This new Disney Vacation Club property opened in the fall of 2013.
 The 200-room T-shaped building sits with the main hotel along the shore of Seven Seas Lagoon.
 The Villas offer studio, one-, two-, and three-bedroom accommodations that sleep 5–12 adults (among DVCs, the studios are the only ones to accommodate a maximum of 5).
 The rooms, decorated in neutral tones with green and red accents, should be among the nicest of any DVC property.
 Most should have vaulted living-room ceilings and tiled balconies or porches.
 Most kitchens should include stainless-steel appliances and glass door cabinets.
 Bathrooms have marble tile and televisions in the mirrors.
-Rates will be high, but renting points (see page 114) should make it more reasonable.
+Rates will be high, but renting points should make it more reasonable.
 The Villas have their own parking lot next to the building, but no restaurants or dining.

 |Hotel||Definitely (+/- since last year)|